GPCRmd/gpcrmd-docs/source/api.rst

 One of the functions is the downloader.
 The main function of this tool is to download all the files related to a dynamic, from topology to protocol files.

 .. warning::
-  Now is under development for this reason is restricted to 5 dynamics ids for each request.
+  Now, is under development for this reason is restricted to 5 dynamics ids for each request.

 .. image:: _static/gpcrmd_othdown.png
   :width: 600